Position : Tips - Quick fix: USB not working on Windows 10/8/7/XP

 Conclusion

 However, there is not guarantee that these methods work on all such issues, as different users have different configurations.
-If none of them works, the USB drive or USB port must have hardware issue, and you need to get them checked or repaired by professionals.
-Should you have any question on USB drive or SD card not showing up, not recognized or not working issue, please feel free to email our support team.
+If none of them works, the USB drive or USB port must have hardware issues, and you need to get them checked or repaired by professionals.
+Should you have any question on issues like corrupted USB drives, SD card not showing up, computer not recognizing external hard drives, please feel free to email our support team.